Ikuewumi/obsidian/MedCross.md

 - [ ]   docs for the features of the app

 features to build on top of an actual cross
 - [ ]  add categories to the crosswords
 - [ ]   allow users to favorite crosswords
-- [ ]   have a mode to ask the crossword as german questions.
+- [x]   have a mode to ask the crossword as german questions.
 - [ ]   save crossword to device - downloads
 - [ ]   filter for the all crosswords page
 - [ ]   implement a coins system for buying the answer to a word while playing the game
-- [ ]   points system
 - [ ]   make a progressive web app that has some offline functionality